Cohen-Or/cohen-or.github.io/posts/rsaa1.md

 Another challenge, that in a way is here to stay, is the delay of forecasts evident by several bear regime forecasts that lagged significant drops; for example during the 2015-2016 market selloff for LargeCaps as result of Brexit, the Greek debt default and the Chinese stock market turmoil.
 With that, until we find that crystal ball, this model proves significantly better than the buy-and-hold strategy.

 ![Performance benchmarks](/images/rsaa4.png)
-Performance metrics for the 0/1 strategy applied to individual assets vs. buy and hold, between 2007-2023.
+Performance metrics for the 0/1 strategy applied to individual assets vs. buy & hold, between 2007-2023.
 A one-way transaction cost of 5 basis points was applied.
 Source: [1]

 ## Midpoint Conclusion